Eddie Rosario Player Props: Braves vs. Nationals

-Eddie Rosario -- hitting .310 in his past 10 games -- will be in action for the Atlanta Braves versus the Washington Nationals, with Josiah Gray on the hill, on June 9 at 7:20 PM ET.
+Eddie Rosario -- hitting .357 in his past 10 games -- will be in action for the Atlanta Braves against the Washington Nationals, with MacKenzie Gore on the mound, on June 10 at 4:10 PM ET.

-He strung together two hits (going 2-for-6 with an RBI) in his last game against the Mets.
+He had two hits (going 2-for-4) in his last game against the Nationals.

 Eddie Rosario Game Info & Props vs. the Nationals